bluestone-live/coding-challenge/README.md

 This project can be implemented in any language/framework/technology of your choice.

-Once you finished the project, please share with us a live demo URL with some jobs populated.
+Once you finished the project, please deploy your project for demo purpose, make sure to populate some jobs in the demo.

+Finally, email your solution and the live demo URL to the team.

 ### Evaluation